peteroupc/peteroupc.github.io/random.md

 <a id=Nondeterministic_Sources></a>
 ### Nondeterministic Sources

-A cryptographic RNG ultimately relies on one or more _nondeterministic sources_ (sources that don't always return the same output for the same input) for random number generation.
-Examples of nondeterministic sources are&mdash;
+A cryptographic RNG ultimately relies on one or more _nondeterministic sources_ (sources that don't always return the same output for the same input) for random number generation.<sup>[**(2)**](#Note2)</sup>  Examples of nondeterministic sources are&mdash;

 - disk access timings,
 - keystroke timings,
 - thermal noise, and
 - the output generated with A. Seznec's technique called hardware volatile entropy gathering and expansion, provided a high-resolution counter is available.

-Sources that are reasonably fast for most applications (for instance, by producing very many random bits per second), especially sources implemented in hardware, are highly advantageous here.

-A value called _entropy_ measures how hard it is to predict a nondeterministic source's output; this is generally a number of bits no greater than that output's size in bits.
+A value called _entropy_ measures how hard it is to predict a nondeterministic source's output, compared to fully random data; this is generally the size in bits of the fully random data.
+(For example, a 64-bit output with 32 bits of entropy is as hard to predict as a fully random 32-bit data block.)
 NIST SP 800-90B recommends _min-entropy_ as the entropy measure and also details how nondeterministic sources can be used for information security.

 For a cryptographic RNG, the output of the strongest nondeterministic source used to derive a seed, if a PRNG is used, or derive an RNG output otherwise, ought to have a min-entropy equal to or greater than that PRNG's _state length_ or that RNG output's size in bits, respectively.